algobulls/pyalgotrading/README.md

 - Support for **Paper Trading**
 - Support for **Real Trading**
 - Support for multiple brokers for Real Trading
-    - Currently supported brokers - Zerodha.
+    - Currently supported brokers - Zerodha, AliceBlue.
-    - Coming soon - AliceBlue, Mastertrust.
+    - Coming soon - Mastertrust
     - More on the way!
 - Real-time Logs for Backtesting, Paper Trading, Real Trading
-- Multiple Reports available for Backtesting, Paper Trading and Real Trading -
+- Multiple real-time Reports available for Backtesting, Paper Trading and Real Trading -
     - Profit-n-Loss report (PnL report)
     - Statistics of (PnL report)
     - Order History for each order with state transitions & timestamps